ElijahAhianyo/ebadf/src/posts/ergonomic-async-trait-objects-rust.md

 ---
-title: "Ergonomic Async Traits in Rust"
+title: "Ergonomic Async Trait Objects in Rust"
 excerpt: "Designing ergonomic async trait interfaces in Rust"
 date: "2025-12-25"
 readingTime: "12 min read"
-slug: "async-trait-rust"
+slug: "ergonomic-async-trait-objects-rust"
 ---

-Async Rust is notoriously known for its gnarly syntax, and as library maintainers, it's crucial to do as much heavy lifting as possible so your users don't inherit the headaches of dealing with it.
+Async Rust can be a pain to deal with, and as library maintainers, it's crucial to do as much heavy lifting as possible so your users don't inherit the headaches of dealing with it.
 We recently added support for dynamic cache backends in [cot](https://github.com/cot-rs/cot) and one small challenge was getting the API design and ergonomics right.
 The use cases and code used here were lifted directly from the codebase.
 Cot is a Rust web framework inspired by Django.

 ## Problem Background
-We needed to add caching machinery to the cot web framework that provides users with a simple interface while abstracting away how objects are stored and retrieved from the cache.
+We needed to add caching machinery to the cot web framework that provides users with a simple cache interface while abstracting away how objects are stored and retrieved from the cache.
 We also wanted to support multiple cache backends and allow users to implement their own custom cache backends if they wanted to.
 How do we design such an API in Rust, especially when dealing with async code?

 ## The Synchronous Version